francoposa/francoposa.io/content/resources/dev-setup/zsh-configuration-macos.md

 # RUST-CARGO
 # This gets put in ~/.profile by the installer, but moved it here
 export PATH="$HOME/.cargo/bin:$PATH"

+# GOLANG
+case "$OSTYPE" in
+   linux*)
+      export PATH=$PATH:/usr/local/go/bin
+      ;;
+   darwin*)
+      # assuming brew install, should be no need to do anything here
+      # brew installs to /usr/local/bin, which should also already be in PATH on MacOS
+      ;;
+esac

 # This is the default, but prefer explicit over implicit
 export GOPATH=$HOME/go